isomerpages/cpf-workfare/_stories/Mdm Goh Geok Kee (Employee) Workfare Recipient .md

 * Her household also receives **GSTV-Cash** and **U-Save rebates** to offset their daily household expenses.
 Many other Workfare recipients (over 90%) similarly benefit from GSTV-Cash and U-Save rebates.

-* Auntie Geok, her husband, and her son, each has the **CHAS Blue car**d.
+* Auntie Geok, her husband, and her son, each has the **CHAS Blue card**.
 They receive highly subsidised medical and dental services at CHAS clinics.

 * She is amongst the 4 in 10 Workfare recipients in 2017 who also receive medical and dental subsidies under the CHAS scheme.